Boar's Head Theatre: History

 As Alexander Leggatt notes, the Boar's Head was originally an inn, which was built in the 1530s.
-Prior to 1598, the Boar's Head was simply an inn and did not include any formal playing space.
+Before 1598, the Boar's Head was simply an inn and did not include any formal playing space.
 However, it was being used as an extempore venue for plays at least as early as 1557, when an injunction from the Privy Council ordered the Lord Mayor of London to send officers to the Boar's Head to prevent the performance of "a lewd play called a Sack full of News", arrest the performers and confiscate the play-book.
 The Lord Mayor complied, but in a further letter on the following day the Privy Council ordered the prisoners' release.

 It underwent two renovations for use as a playhouse: first, in 1598, when a simple stage was erected, and a second, more elaborate renovation in 1599.
 In 1616, the lease of the space to Oliver Woodliffe, one of the men responsible for expanding the theatre, expired, and Charles Sisson surmises that this marked the end of the Boar's Head's days as a theatre space.

 On 28 November 1594, Jane and Henry Poley, who owned the inn, entered a lease agreement with Oliver and Susan Woodliffe.
 The agreement began on 25 March 1595 and ended on 24 March 1616 and included a promise to spend £100 during the following seven years to build, among other things, a tiring house and a stage.

 In 1598, a primitive stage was built in the middle of the yard, measuring 39 ft 7 in by 25 ft.
 The audience stood mostly in the yard, as the galleries were not big enough to accommodate a large audience.
-In 1599, Woodliffe and Richard Samwell (who had leased the inn in 1598 from Woodliffe; Woodliffe remained landlord of the theatre) took down the primitive stage setup and built a new playhouse apparently meant to compete with Shakespeare's Globe, which had just opened on the other side of the Thames.
+In 1599, Woodliffe and Richard Samwell (who had leased the inn in 1598 from Woodliffe; Woodliffe remained landlord of the theatre) took down the primitive stage setup and built a new playhouse apparently meant to compete with Shakespeare's Globe Theatre, which had just opened on the other side of the Thames.
 As Leggatt states, "the stage — essentially the same stage — was moved to the west wall so that actors could enter directly on to it from the tiring house, a roof was built over the stage, and the galleries were considerably expanded and roofed with tiles."

 Berry lists a number of plays that can be associated with the Boar's Head during its heyday, although he is careful to note that "we cannot show that any surviving plays were unquestionably written for performance at the Boar's Head."
 He lists "two plays that may well have been written for performance at the Boar's Head":